BA/MD Scholarship Policy

 BA/MD Scholarship Details

-• The BA/MD Scholarship will be provided to undergraduate students to up to Basic Educational Cost for up to 8 semesters (fall and spring only with exception of summer semester of Summer Practicum).
+• The BA/MD Scholarship will be provided to undergraduate students to up to Basic Educational Cost for up to 8 semesters (fall and spring only unless CCSP E&P requires enrollment for the 1st summer or Summer Practicum).
 Please see your BA/MD advisor and/or Due Process policy if you have any concerns regarding program completion in 8 consecutive semesters.

-• The Combined BA/MD Degree Program will continue to provide financial support commensurate with student UNM course load.
-Students enrolled full time at UNM in their fourth year will receive full program support.
+• The Combined BA/MD Degree Program will continue to provide financial support commensurate with student UNM course load (under 15 credit hours by approved petition only).

-• Students are responsible for additional cost in tuition and/or associated fees for any courses outside the College of Ars & Sciences (i.e. College of Population Health tuition differential; Honors course fees, etc.).
+• Students are responsible for additional costs in tuition and/or associated fees for any courses outside the College of Arts & Sciences (i.e. College of Population Health tuition differential; Honors course fees, etc.).

 • Students are responsible for any UNM branch campus tuition and associated educational costs.

-• Any additional cost not defined in the “Basic Educational Cost” are not covered by the Program. (ex: NSO fees, parking permits, bookstore charges, etc.)
+• Any additional costs not defined in the “Basic Educational Cost” are not covered by the Program. (ex: NSO fees, parking permits, bookstore charges, etc.)

-• If a student receives a BA/MD scholarship and is later determined that their “need” has changed (ex: change in registration of upper division course work, scholarship awarded to student, etc.), the scholarship amount will be reversed, decreased or increased.
-If a scholarship and/or financial aid changes, the student must notify the BA/MD Program Coordinator.
-We encourage students to check with the BA/MD Program Coordinator if they have a question about an unexpected scholarship refund.
+• If a student receives a BA/MD scholarship and is later determined that their “last dollar need” has changed (ex: change in registration of upper-division course work, an unexpected scholarship awarded to the student, etc.), the scholarship amount will be reversed, decreased, or increased.
+If a scholarship and/or financial aid changes, the student must notify the BA/MD Unit Administrator at their earliest convenience.
+We encourage students to check with the BA/MD Unit Administrator if they have a question about an unexpected scholarship refund.

-• The BA/MD Program cannot guarantee that all BA/MD students will have the full Basic Educational Cost covered by scholarship due to the increasing costs in tuition and housing, the potential of UNM scholarship amounts changing (i.e. NM Lottery Success Scholarship), etc. The Program administration and staff will communicate with students in advance of this type of change should it be necessary.
+• The BA/MD Program cannot guarantee that all BA/MD students will have the full Basic Educational Cost covered by scholarship due to the increasing costs in tuition and housing, the potential of UNM scholarship amounts changing (i.e. NM Lottery Success Scholarship, New Mexico Opportunity scholarship, etc.), etc. The Program administration and staff will communicate with students in advance of this type of change should it be necessary.

 • Many students are offered work-study and/or educational loans, but these are not included in the BA/MD scholarship formula.
-Students may choose to utilize these offers for their own expenses, however should check in with the Program Coordinator to ensure other aid is not affected.
+Students may choose to utilize these offers for their expenses, however, should check in with the Unit Administrator to ensure other aid is not affected.

 Limitations of additional federal funding

 Students who receive federal financial aid (ex: Pell Grants, loans, work-study, etc.) cannot exceed UNM’s “cost of attendance” for the academic year.
-UNM counts student loans and work study toward this maximum amount for all students, regardless of federal funding, which may reduce eligibility for BA/MD scholarship.
-Please discuss this with the Program Coordinator if you are concerned about your eligibility for additional federal funding and your scholarships.
+UNM counts student loans and work-study toward this maximum amount for all students, regardless of federal funding, which may reduce eligibility for BA/MD scholarship.
+Please discuss this with the Unit Administrator if you are concerned about your eligibility for additional federal funding and your scholarships.